-In this regard, the ongoing management policy of adopting the scientific advice to only allow exploitation on stocks above CL is central to aid the recovery of salmon stocks nationally.
-With this policy in place, any improvement in marine survival would be reflected in greater numbers of rivers achieving CL.
+In this regard, the ongoing management policy of adopting the scientific advice to only allow exploitation on stocks above CL is central to aid in the recovery of salmon stocks nationally.
+With this policy in place, any improvement in marine survival rates and /or in the total abundance of out-migrating smolts would likely be reflected in greater numbers of rivers achieving CL.
 This will contribute to complying with ICES & NASCO advice of providing for the diversity and abundance of salmon stocks.